-To avoid the risk of forcing the vehicle off the jack, do not tighten the wheel nuts fully until the vehicle has been lowered.
-8. Lower the vehicle by turning the jack screw to the left, and remove the jack.
+To avoid the risk of forcing the vehicle off the jack, do not tighten the lug nuts fully until the vehicle has been lowered.
+Failure to follow this warning may result in personal injury.

-9. Finish tightening the lug nuts.
+- 8. Lower the vehicle by turning the jack screw to the left, and remove the jack. - 9.
+Finish tightening the lug nuts.
 Push down on the wrench while tightening for increased leverage.
 Alternate nuts until each nut has been tightened twice.
-The correct wheel nut tightness is 95 ft lbs (130 N·m).
+The correct wheel nut tightness is 95 ft lbs (130 N⋅m).
 If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station.

-10. Remove the jack assembly and wheel blocks.

-11. Secure the tire, jack, and tools in their proper locations.

-12. Remove blocks from wheels.
+- 10. Remove the jack assembly and wheel blocks. - 11.
+Secure the tire, jack, and tools in their proper locations. - 12.
+Remove blocks from wheels.

-A loose tire or jack, thrown forward in a collision or hard stop, could endanger the occupants of the vehicle.
+A loose tire or jack thrown forward in a collision or hard stop, could endanger the occupants of the vehicle.
 Always stow the jack parts and the spare tire in the places provided.